-Since upgrading our solar charge controller to a MPPT model we lost the facility for the charge controller to shut down the inverter when the battery voltage dropped too low.
+Since upgrading our solar charge controller to an MPPT model we lost the facility for the charge controller to shut down the inverter when the battery voltage dropped too low.
 This resulted in a few days when the battery voltage dropped to a very low level and risked damaging the batteries.

-To solve this we made a low voltage cut-off circuit using a MAX8212 micropower voltage detector with a 60A rated mosfet to switch the inverter on and off when the battery voltage reaches a set level.
+To solve this we made a low voltage cut-off circuit using a MAX8212 micropower voltage detector with a 60A rated MOSFET to switch the inverter on and off when the battery voltage reaches a set level.